-Jacqueline Kerr, Interim Chief Officer Report By: Jacqueline Kerr Contact: Phone: 0141 314 6250

-Clinical and Professional Quarterly Assurance Statement

-Purpose of Report: To provide the IJB Finance, Audit and Scrutiny Committee with a quarterly clinical and professional assurance statement for the period 1 st January 2024 - 31 st March 2024. -------------------- ---

-Background/Engagement: The quarterly assurance statement is a summary of information that has been provided and subject to the scrutiny of the appropriate governance forum.
-The outcome of any learning from the issues highlighted will then be considered by relevant staff groups.
+Damard Da Language Program Later Control of City Control Report By: Jacqueline Kerr, Interim Chief Officer Contact: Jacqueline Kerr Phone: 0141 314 6250 Clinical and Professional Quarterly Assurance Statement Purpose of Report: To provide the IJB Finance, Audit and Scrutiny Committee with a quarterly clinical and professional assurance statement for the period 1 st January 2024 - 31 st March 2024.
+Background/Engageme The quarterly assurance statement is a summary of information that has been provided and subject to the scrutiny of the appropriate governance forum.
+The outcome of any learning from the issues highlighted will then be considered by relevant staff groups. wiii then 20 considered by relevant stain groups.
 Governance Route: The matters contained within this paper have been previously considered by the following group(s) as part of its development.

-HSCP Senior Management Team

-Council Corporate Management Team

-Health Board Corporate Management Team

-Council Committee

-Update requested by IJB

-Other

-Not Applicable

-Recommendations: The IJB Finance, Audit and Scrutiny Committee is asked to: a) consider and note the report.
+HSCP Senior Management Team Council Corporate Management Team Health Board Corporate Management Team Council Committee Update requested by IJB □ Other □ Not Applicable ⊠ Recommendations: The LIR Finance Audit and Seruting Committee is saled Recommendations: The IJB Finance, Audit and Scrutiny Committee is asked to: a) consider and note the report.
 Relevance to Integration Joint Board Strategic Plan: